refactorinqq/Emoticons/README.md

-**ATTENTION**: This mod is **no longer being maintained by McHorse.
-It is now maintained by Chryfi.**
-There are **still going to be official updates by Chryfi and other contributors** and there have been task forces that are investigating on porting it. **If you also want to contribute to official updates**, or to the porting effort, please **join the official [McHorse's Discord server](https://discord.gg/qfxrqUF), so we can communicate with you.** Check out the [source code](https://github.com/mchorse/emoticons).

 ![Emoticons](https://i.imgur.com/do30WtA.png)

 **Emoticons** is a **cosmetic** Minecraft mod which adds custom player animations and emote system.
 There are **62** emotes which can be triggered by the player using keybinds which come with the mod.